Hevand/MultiTenantFrontDoor/readme.md

 Within the resource, routing rules are defined per stamp, defining a routing rule condition that is based on the path.

 There are some downsides to this approach, mostly regarding the scalability.
-As this approach is limited to a single Azure Front Door resource, it supports up to 50 backend pools and 12,500 tenants (i.e. 500 routing rules per resource, 25 patterns per routing rule) (and before contacting support).
+As this approach is limited to a single Azure Front Door resource, it supports up to 50 backend pools and up to 12,500 tenants (i.e. 500 routing rules per resource, 25 patterns per routing rule) (before contacting support).

 ## Conclusion
 Building a globally deployed service takes some planning, making it multi-tenant only adds to the complexity.
 In the ideal world, using a Tenant Discovery Service is the best available option.